big_yellow_tent_at_twilight

 Out of Sight…

 Hang your food, toothpaste, lotions, etc. from a high branch or bear pole in order to keep animals away from food while camping.
 Line your food bag with a plastic bag.
-Animals can still smell it, but not from as far away, and the plastic will also protect it from rain and heavy dew.
+Animals can still smell it, but not from as far away.
+The plastic will also protect it from rain and heavy dew.
 There are several methods of roping a cache bag over a high branch out of the reach of animals.

 To be bear safe, the bag must be 12 feet off the ground and at least 3 feet from the trunk of any nearby tree.
 In areas where bears are “savvy,” you can not simply loop the rope over a branch and tie it off; the bear will know enough to slash the rope.
 Research alternate roping methods.